Austin Nursing Home Abuse Attorney

-While a number of these facilities are well-maintained and administered, too many are understaffed, unsupervised, or have ill-trained or incompetent personnel.
+While a number of these facilities are well-maintained and administered, too many are understaffed, are unsupervised, or have ill-trained or incompetent personnel.
 As a result, the elderly residents suffer from abuse and neglect.
-If you have a loved one whom you suspect is a victim of nursing home negligence, contact an Austin attorney at Byrd Davis Alden & Henrichson, LLP to discuss your situation.
+If you have a loved one whom you suspect is a victim of nursing home negligence, contact an Austin attorney at Byrd Davis Alden & Henrichson, LLP, to discuss your situation.

-How Prevalent is Nursing Home Negligence?
+How Prevalent Is Nursing Home Negligence?

 Nursing homes are heavily regulated by federal and state laws.
 These regulations include standards that must be met such as staffing numbers, health and safety requirements.

 According to a number of studies, over 90 percent of nursing homes are understaffed, meaning that not every resident’s needs can be timely provided for, if at all, and many residents are left on their own during much of the day.
 Other statistics are more alarming, with 33 percent of nursing home facilities in America having been cited for abuse or other related infractions.

 Texas facilities are no exception, with at least 30 percent having been cited.
 Further, there are about 12,000 complaints of nursing home abuses reported in Texas annually, though many go unreported for a variety of reasons.
 Also, inspections of Texas nursing homes have revealed that 94 percent did not meet the U.S. Department of Health and Human Services recommended staffing levels.